 With data sets of any size, you can use the data prep package for Azure Machine Learning to quickly prepare your data prior to modeling by writing Python code.

 Will projects persist?

 You won't lose any code or work.
 In the older version, projects are cloud entities with a local directory.
-In the latest version, you attach local directories to the Azure Machine Learning service Workspace by using a local config file.
+In the latest version, you attach local directories to the Azure Machine Learning workspace by using a local config file.
 See a diagram of the latest architecture.

 Much of the project content was already on your local machine.
 So you just need to create a config file in that directory and reference it in your code to connect to your workspace.
 To continue using the local directory containing your files and scripts, specify the directory's name in the 'experiment.submit' Python command or using the